Download

 key findings of the IAASTD at a glance (short version)

-page briefing and overview with quotes (from Greenpeace)
+Five page briefing and overview with quotes (from Greenpeace)

 International